-As a dissociative, ketamine causes people who take it to feel outside of their environment — anxieties melt away, and users feel like they are observing the world differently.
+As a dissociative, it causes people who take it to feel outside of their environment — anxieties melt away, and users feel like they are observing the world differently.
 And as researchers began to notice in the late nineteen-nineties, some users find that ketamine also has a pronounced antidepressant effect that lasts far longer than the initial high.

-The answer to the question “how long does ketamine stay in your system?” is pretty exact: ketamine has a half-life of about forty-five minutes, so within twenty-four hours of taking the drug, most of it will be out of the patient’s system.
+The answer to the question “how long does it stay in your system?” is pretty exact: ketamine has a half-life of about forty-five minutes, so within twenty-four hours of taking the drug, most of it will be out of the patient’s system.
 But this is not the same as asking “how long does ketamine last?”

-The intense high of the “K hole” is relatively short, feelings of warmth and happiness can linger for hours, but the antidepressant effects of ketamine seem to be much longer — in some cases, a single dose of ketamine can cause treatment-resistant depression to go into remission for weeks.
-This is one of the reasons researchers have become so interested in understanding what ketamine does to the brain.
+The intense high of the “K hole” is relatively short, feelings of warmth and happiness can linger for hours, but the antidepressant effects seem to be much longer — in some cases, a single dose of ketamine can cause treatment-resistant depression to go into remission for weeks.
+This is one of the reasons researchers have become so interested in understanding what it does to the brain.

 As Jamie Sleigh, a professor of anesthesiology at the University of Auckland put it in an article for Trends in Anesthesia and Critical Care, “Ketamine’s effects in chronic pain, and as an antidepressant, far outlast the actual drug levels, and are probably mediated by a secondary increase in structural synaptic connectivity.”